CHRISTIAN GOTTLIEB CONRADT

 Emily Walsh age 3 born in Maryland

-Rebecca and John Smith, a lawyer, lived to Covington Kentucky
+Emily and John Smith, a lawyer, lived in Covington

 Harry and his wife moved to Cheyenne, Wyoming